chaoss/community/community-handbook/metrics-release.md

 # CHAOSS Metrics Release

 The version number is `YYYY-MM` of the release date.
-Continuous Metric Contributions are versioned `YYYY-MMx` to just add an `x`, which is a lower-case letter starting with `a` to indicate that a change was made after the release.
+Continuous Metric Contributions do not get a separate version number.

 ## Continuous Metric Contribution